rocBLAS programming guide#

 rocblas_status _rocblas_handle::set_optimal_device_memory_size(size...)

-rocblas_status_size_unchanged If the maximum optimal device memory size did not change, this is the case where the function does not use device memory.
+rocblas_status_size_unchanged: The maximum optimal device memory size did not change.
+This is the case where the function does not use device memory.

 size_t rocblas_sizeof_datatype(rocblas_datatype type)

-Returns size of a rocBLAS runtime data type
+Returns the size of a rocBLAS data type.

 Answering device memory size queries in functions that do not need memory#